-William Crager-Mr. Crager has served as our President since 2002.
-Prior to joining us, Mr. Crager served as Managing Director of Marketing and Client Services at Rittenhouse Financial Services, Inc., an investment management firm affiliated with Nuveen.
+William Crager-Mr. Crager has served as Interim Chief Executive Officer, President and Chief Executive ofEnvestnet Wealth Solutions.
+Having served as Envestnet's President since 2002, Mr. Crager was named Interim Chief Executive Officer in October 2019.
+Prior to joining us, Mr. Crager served as Managing Director of Marketing and Client

+Services at Rittenhouse Financial Services, Inc., an investment management firm affiliated with Nuveen.
 Mr. Crager received an MA from Boston University and a BA from Fairfield University, with a dual major in economics and English.